acemonstertoys/bylaws/AMTBylaws.md

 SECTION 3.
 ADMISSION OF MEMBERS

-Applicants shall be admitted to membership on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first annual dues, as specified in the following section of this bylaw, and after having been voted in by a quorum of members by simple majority at a regular meeting no less than 30 days after having made application.
+Applicants shall be admitted to provisional membership on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
+Full membership is granted after having been voted in by a quorum of members by simple majority at a regular meeting no less than 30 days after having made the provisional membership application.

 SECTION 4.
 FEES, DUES, AND ASSESSMENTS

 ​(a)  No fee shall be charged for making application for membership in the corporation.

-​(b)  The annual dues payable to the corporation by members shall be in such amount as may be determined from time to time by resolution of the board of directors.
+​(b)  The monthly dues payable to the corporation by members shall be in such amount as may be determined from time to time by resolution of the board of directors.